-Captain Movie Review: Jayasurya Set To Begin 2018 In A Classy Way!
+Captain Movie Review: Jayasurya Not Acts, But Lives As VP Sathyan In This Moving Biopic!

-Captain, the biopic of veteran Football player VP Sathyam, who was the captain of the Indian National Football team, has hit the theatres today (February 16, 2018).
-This Jayasurya starrer which has been scripted and directed by Prajesh sen is high on expectations.
+Captain, the biopic of veteran Football player VP Sathyan, who was the captain of the Indian National Football team, has hit the theatres today (February 16, 2018).
+This Jayasurya starrer which has been scripted and directed by Prajesh Sen is high on expectations.

 Synopsis

-As mentioned above Captain is a biopic and it takes us through the life of V P Sathyan, one of the finest sportsmen that Kerala has produced.
-The film moves through the different phases of the life of the person who took the Indian Football team to another level.
+As mentioned above, Captain is a biopic and it takes us through the life of VP Sathyan, one of the finest sportsmen that Kerala have produced.
+The film moves through the different phases of the life of the person, whose contributions to the game of football are priceless.

-Meet the cast & crew members of Captain here..
+At first, let's see how the cast & crew members of Captain have fared for the movie..

 Jayasurya As VP Sathyan